ably/ably-go/README.md

 #### Increase MaxMessageSize/read limit for realtime connection
 - Connection MaxMessageSize limit is automatically configured based on `ConnectionDetails.MaxMessageSize` property received when connection is successfully made with ably.
-- This value defaults to 65536(64kb) for normal account, you can increase the limit by contacting ably support.
+- This value defaults to 65536(64kb) for normal account, you can increase the limit by raising a ticket at [ably support](https://ably.com/support).
 - Upgrading account to higher limit should automatically update `ConnectionDetails.MaxMessageSize` property and should accordingly set the client side connection readlimit.
 - If you are still facing client side issues while reading bigger size messages, you can explicitly set the connection read limit.